 Ruth White – Owls

-poem by Charles Baudelaire set to music (1969, Black Mass Rising)
+reworking the poem by Charles Baudelaire with a Moog synthesizer (1969, Black Mass Rising)

 Barbara T. Smith – Mass Meal

 soundtrack for a psychedelic happening in the artist’s studio in Santa Ana, CA (1969, Small World)

 Brenda Hutchinson – Interlude from Voices of Reason